angular/angular/docs/DEVELOPER.md

 package is published to https://github.com/angular/core-builds.

 You may find that your un-merged change needs some validation from external participants.
-Rather than requiring them to pull your Pull Request and build Angular locally, you can publish snapshots of the Angular packages.
+Rather than requiring them to pull your Pull Request and build Angular locally, they can depend on snapshots of the Angular packages created based on the code in the Pull Request.

 ### Getting Packages from Build Artifacts
 Each CI run for a Pull Request stores the built Angular packages as